Buyer’s Checklist | What to Look for When Buying a House

 When looking at your house, you may be so wowed by the curb appeal and charming architectural detail that you might forget about storage until you get your boxes moved in and think, “where do I put all this stuff?”
 Consider how much storage space is in the kitchen, pantry and laundry room.
 And, make sure there are enough closets throughout the house.
 Is there an unfinished basement or attic where you can store your seasonal decor?
 Is there a shed out back to house gardening supplies and power tools?

 A strong and solid foundation is essential for the overall structural health of your home.
-If your inspector notices some wonkiness in the foundation, be sure to call in an expert like a structural engineer to give the house a second look.
+If your inspector notices some wonkiness in the foundation, be sure to call in an expert like a foundation repair ottawa contractor to give the house a second look.

 Heating + cooling

 Inquire on the age and condition of the heating and cooling systems.
 If you buy a house with a 30-year-old boiler, it can go kaput any day.
-Or, if the A/C unit is leaking, your home won’t be cooled efficiently.
-You don’t want to be stuck paying big money to replace the heating or cooling systems after purchasing a home.
+Make sure to have the right boiler installation and burner service for your new home.
+If you are from Mahomet, there is a boiler installation service available in Mahomet, IL.
+If the A/C unit is leaking, your home won’t be cooled efficiently.
+You don’t want to be stuck paying big money to replace the heating or cooling systems after purchasing a home

 Kitchen + bath